 The inadequate management of stress results in a state of exhaustion on mental, physical, and emotional states.
 These stressors are not uncommon for neurosurgeons to experience, especially during the residency years.
 Particular scenarios that are considered risk factors for burnout include the following:

 - Being strongly motivated to work with people but hindered by administrative tasks

 - Mismatch between personal goals and the work environment

 - Feeling guilty about personal needs

-- Activities that provide novelty, variety, or diversion in daily life are frustrating
+- Activities that provide novelty, variety, or diversion in daily life

 Neurosurgeons and residents typically demonstrate and devote their lives to these risk factors, indirectly, through the captivating profession of neurosurgery.
 These factors contribute to perpetual fatigue, apathy, loss of motivation, and eventual jadedness toward one’s own contributions to his or her professional goals.